Our New Vision:

 Kelly Jones Waller

-Curriculum creator and designer of ‘Racism in America: What Is Mine To Do?’.
+Copyright owner, What Is Mine To Do? workshop.
 Leadership coach, trainer, and strategist.
 Significant leadership training with nonprofits.
 One of country’s top coach trainers with the world’s largest coach training company, Coaches Training Institute.
 Previously in sales and marketing for 12 years, including experience with Levi Strauss.

 Cynthia Loy Darst

-An International pioneer in the world of coaching.
-Past President ACTO, Assoc. of Coach Training Organizations.
-One of the first designated as Master Certified Coach (MCC) by the International Coach Federation; one of the first Leaders for CRR Global and The Co-Active Training Institute.
-Her new book: Meet Your Inside Team on Amazon, and recent TEDx Talk: Safe Inside Yourself at: http://youtu.be/fXSORojaxBc
+Coach training consultant for ‘What Is Mine To Do’ workshop.
+International pioneer in the world of coaching.
+Past President, ACTO, Assoc of Coach Training Organizations.
+One of industry’s first Master Certified Coaches, leaders for CRR Global and Co-Active Training Institute.
+Author, Meet Your Inside Team on Amazon.
+TEDx Talk: Safe Inside Yourself.

 Significant nonprofit leadership and organizational development experience; former V.P.
 Human Resources at United Way of Greater Atlanta.
 Former member Board of Directors, Society of Human Resource Management-Atlanta.
 Founded Better Life Now LLC; certified in wellness coaching, and executive and team coaching.